avinetworks/avi-helm-charts/docs/AKO/faq.md

 AKO has a best effort, retry layer implementation that would try to detect a problem (For example: an SNI VS deleted from the Avi UI), but it is not guranteed to work for all such manual operations.

-Upon reboot of AKO - a full reconcilliation loop is run and  most of the out-of-band changes are overwritten with AKO's view of the intended model.
+Upon reboot of AKO - a full reconciliation loop is run and  most of the out-of-band changes are overwritten with AKO's view of the intended model.
 This does not happen in every full sync cycle.

-#### What is the expected behaviour for same host/path combination across different secure/insecure ingresses?
+#### What is the expected behavior for the same host/path combination across different secure/insecure ingresses?

 The ingress API allows users to add duplicate hostpaths bound to separate backend services.
 Something like this: